Ava Kuyken: Bristol City Women

+Hibernian

+In 2022–23, Kuyken played in the Scottish League with Hibernian.
+She made 26 first team appearances for the club, scoring once.

+Reading

+In July 2023, Kuyken signed for Reading, returning to English football.
+At the start of August, Kuyken was ruled out of the 2023–24 season after rupturing her ACL.
+On 2 July 2024, Reading announced the departure of Kuyken after their demotion to the Southern Region Women's Football League.

+Plymouth Argyle

+In August 2024, Kuyken signed for Plymouth Argyle.

+Watford

+In July 2025, Kuyken joined Watford.

 International career

 England

 Kuyken was selected and played consistently for England through the U15, U16, U17, U18 and U19s youth teams.
 In 2017–18 the England U17 squad qualified via the elite rounds to the FIFA European finals in Lithuania.
 Kuyken made full appearances against Spain, Finland and Germany.
 They progressed to the semi-final, where they were knocked out by Germany.
 In 2019 with the U18s she played in a friendly games, including against Canada and Scotland.
 In 2019/2020, she was selected for the UEFA Women's U19 Championship Euros 1st qualifying round in Belarus.
 They beat Cyprus 8–0 and Belarus 3–0.

 Kuyken has dual UK-USA nationality.